A554551N/RPGNotebook/7thSeaLysa/Plans/20230622 Session Thoughts.md

 - Something powerful seeks [[Stormbringer]] (it sensed the pulse of magic when [[Saoirse]] activated it).
 It will attempt to gain the artefact on the way to [[Avalon]].
-	- Who?
-What is it?
+	- An Atabean pirate who collects relics,
 - [[Baronet Bartram Sumner]] has men out looking for [[Egis Loneur]] after his men spotted him leaving Sumner's office during the party.
 He believes that Egis is working for whoever prevented Halla from capturing the *Lightning* and foiled his scheme.
 This happens to be true, but he doesn't know that Egis works for Saoirse.